Rodrigodd/Rodrigodd.github.io/_posts/2022-11-21-bf_compiler-part3.md

 Now we only need to implement each instruction.

-Whenever we need to read the value of the current cell, we add the memory_adress with the value of pointer, and use `load.i8` to get its value.
+Whenever we need to read the value of the current cell, we will add `memory_address` with the value of `pointer` to get the cell address, and use `load.i8` to read it.
 To write it back, we use `store.i8`.

 These instructions need a `MemFlags`, which is used to tell if the memory may trap, if it is aligned, etc. Let's use the default for now: